Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: Experiments

-\paragraph{Is HamonicEval effective across various backbone VLMs?} Table~\ref{tab:llm_acc} shows the overall performance comparison between HarmonicEval and FLEUR using LLaVA-1.5-7B, LLaVA-1.5-13B, and GPT-4o as backbone models.
+Table~\ref{tab:llm_acc} shows the overall performance comparison between HarmonicEval and FLEUR using LLaVA-1.5-7B, LLaVA-1.5-13B, and GPT-4o as backbone models.
 HarmonicEval consistently outperforms FLEUR on both LLaVA-1.5-13B and GPT-4o.
 On the other hand, FLEUR slightly outperforms HarmonicEval when using LLaVA-1.5-7B.
 We found that this is because LLaVA-1.5-7B tends to underrate texts in the conciseness criterion compared to human-assigned scores.
 Nonetheless, these results highlight HarmonicEval's effectiveness across different VLMs, particularly with more capable ones.